microsoft/fluentui/packages/react-components/react-color-picker-preview/library/docs/Spec.md

 | step       | `number`            | 1         | Step for arrow navigation              |
 | customStep | `number`            | 3         | Fast navigation                        |

+Color has `string` type because all the color manipulations will be done inside of the ColorPicker component.
+It'll transform any color to HSL or RGB format.

+`onChange` event returns data which contains a new color and values of color channels.

 Input fields with color values will be in `renderUtils`.
 It will contain default ColorPicker which has all colors represented and a preview swatch.
 This functionality is similar to V8.

 ```tsx